towolf/towolf.github.com/docs/PsychOneliners/LoadIdentityClut.markdown

 to PsychLinuxConfiguration during installation or later, or if you use OS/X and have the PsychtoolboxKernelDriver loaded
-\("help PsychtoolboxKernelDriver"\) and the graphics card is a GPU of the ATI/AMD Radeon X1000 series or a HD series card \(e.g., HD\-2000\) or a equivalent model of the FireGL or FirePro series, then this routine will try to use special low\-level setup code for optimal identity mapping.
+\("help PsychtoolboxKernelDriver"\) and the graphics card is a GPU of the ATI/AMD Radeon X1000 series or a HD series card \(e.g., HD-2000\) or a equivalent model of the FireGL or FirePro series, then this routine will try to use special low-level setup code for optimal identity mapping.
 It will also disable digital display dithering if disableDithering == 1.
 On Windows with AMD cards, digital display dithering will also get disabled automatically.
 On other graphics cards, digital display dithering will not